MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-cost-optimization.md

 The 'Basic' SKU of Azure Container Registry is not recommended for Azure ML, because of its low throughput and low included storage, which can be quickly exceeded by Azure ML's relatively large sized (1+ GB) Docker images.

-#### Consider compute type availability when choosing Azure regions
+#### Consider computing type availability when choosing Azure regions

-When picking a region for your compute, keep compute quota availability in mind.
+When picking a region for your compute, keep computing quota availability in mind.
 Popular and larger regions such as East US, West US and West Europe tend to have higher default quota values and greater availability of most CPUs and GPUs compared to some other regions with stricter capacity restrictions in place.

 # Learn more